Skip to main content

 Business community consultation

-If any business rates payers would like to make any comments, suggestions or request further information on budget proposals before then, please contact Jason Blackhurst on 020 7974 4729 or email [email protected] by 13 February 2024.
+If any business rates payers would like to make any comments, suggestions or request further information on budget proposals before then, please contact Jason Blackhurst on 020 7974 4729 or write to [email protected] by 14 February 2025.

 Financial Challenge